thomykay/devspace-systemsthinking/src/slides/devspace-systemsthinking.md

 # Systems Archetypes - Recap

 * Archetypes are "repeating stories" in our systems
-* These archetypes can be visualized, udnerstood and detected by using CLDs
+* These archetypes can be visualized, understood and detected by using CLDs
 * They can help us to connect our practices, the patterns (and antipatterns we know) and the underlying fundamental principles how systems work
-* Hence they can help us to
+* Hence they can help us to act as a starting point for an invitation for change.

 ---
 <!-- _backgroundColor: lightblue -->